leonardo-toffalini/viscous/report/report.typ

     content((3, 0), text(size: 12pt)[$partial Omega$])
   }),

-    caption: [Discretization of the domain.]
+    caption: [Discretization of the rectangular domain.]
   )<fig:fluid-in-a-box>
 ]

-As mentioned in the previous sections, to simulate the change in time of both the velocity and the density, we must simulate three steps: advection, diffusion, and external sources.

 = Moving densities

-In our simulation, we will solve the parts of the simplyfied Navier-Stokes equations for the density field one by one.
-Starting with the simplest, adding additional density, then diffusion, and lastly advectiong.
+In our simulation, we will solve the parts of the simplified Navier-Stokes equations for the density field one by one.
+Starting with the simplest, adding additional density, then diffusion, and lastly advection.
 The simulation steps can be seen in @fig:moving-density, where one most imagine applying the steps in order from left to right, and repeating the last three steps, while the simulation is running.